benchristel/anonymouspost/README.md

 ## TODO

+- Posts API should inform clients of whether they've voted on a post, and in which direction
+- After signin, reload the posts to get data on editability and votes
+- client should update after getting response from POSTs and PUTs if clientside prediction is wrong
+- account creation and sign in as two separate functions
 - allow users to delete their posts
 - view for a single post, showing detailed location info and the full text
 - mobile css
-- prettier css
-- account creation and sign in as two separate functions
 - rate limit requests (if it's easy in Rails)
 - ban the null user
 - voting arrows should be highlighted to show your existing vote
 - display distance from user instead of GPS coords
 - display human-readable time format
+- rate-limit signups from a given IP
+- limit posts index view to ~50 posts on initial load, and let the user load more if desired
+- poll for new posts, Twitter-style

 ## Cool Ideas